Knowledge Management Systems for customer service

 3. Risk & compliance improvements

-- Product policy and process information centrally managed so only the most current and correct information can be access by clients and agents
+- Product policy and process information are centrally managed so only the most current and correct information can be access by clients and agents

 - Version Control significantly improved